dojo/docs/dijit/InlineEditBox.rst

 Initial blank value
 -------------------
 If the InlineEditBox has no value it displays an icon so that the user has something to click to start the edit.
+Note also that the width argument is important so to indicate the editors width, which otherwise would be undefined.

 .. cv-compound::